Google GCP-AGWA Certification Exam Syllabus

 - Managing target audiences.

-- Creating, managing, and sharing custom Docs templates.
+- Managing settings for custom Docs templates.

 - Creating and managing Shared Drives.